az0oz/BlogU/README.md

 # BlogU
-A two day very simple demonstrational CRUD blog with Nodejs, express, Mongo and sockets.
+First node project done in two days of a very simple demonstrational CRUD blog with Nodejs, express, Mongo and sockets.

 ## Configure .env: